GallowayLabMIT/protocols/docs/protocols/cloning/pcr.rst

 Confirm and purify
 ------------------

-**DpnI digest**
+DpnI digest
+***********

 If you plan to use your PCR product in a cloning reaction, it is helpful to perform a DpnI digestion on your PCR product before purification.
-DnpI is a restriction enzyme that recognizes dam methylation, which is found only on cell-derived DNA---i.e., your plasmid template.
+DnpI is a restriction enzyme that recognizes dam methylation, which is found only on cell-derived DNA---i.e., your plasmid template, but not the newly synthesized DNA from the PCR.
-This chops up any of the original template from your PCR reaction, which is particularly useful if the template plasmid has the same antibiotic resistance as the new, final plasmid product of the downstream assembly reaction.
+This chops up any of the original template from the reaction, which is particularly useful if the template plasmid has the same antibiotic resistance as the product of your downstream assembly reaction.
+This can be performed in parallel with gel electrophoresis (below).

-1. Add 0.5 µL DpnI directly to your PCR reaction (for a 25 µL reaction; scale up the DpnI for larger reactions).
+1. Add 0.5 µL DpnI per 25 uL PCR directly to the PCR tube.
 2. Pipet up and down or flick the tube to mix.
-3. Incubate at 37ºC (water bath) for 1 hour.
+3. Incubate at 37ºC for 1 hour in the water bath.
 Avoid prolonged incubation, as the enzyme may promiscuously cut non-methylated GATC sites in your PCR product.

-**Confirm**
+4. Immediately proceed to purification (below) or store short-term at 4ºC.

+Confirm
+*******

-To check that your PCR reaction was successful, you can run a portion of the product on a gel (:doc:`gel electrophoresis </protocols/cloning/gel_electrophoresis>`) to confirm that the product is the correct size.
+To check that your PCR reaction was successful, visualize the product(s) using gel electrophoresis.
+The gel can help you confirm that you have the correct number of products (usually just one) of the correct length.
-This can be performed in parallel with a DpnI digestion.
+This can be performed in parallel with a DpnI digestion (above).

+Follow the steps in the gel electrophoresis :doc:`protocol </protocols/cloning/gel_electrophoresis>`, with the following parameters:

 - Combine ~2 µL of your PCR product with 0.5-1 µL of 6X Loading Dye.
 This can be done in a small droplet on a piece of parafilm.
+- Use a small comb to create lanes in the gel.
-- **For amplicons >500 bp:** Use a 1% gel (100 mg agarose per 10 mL 1xTAE buffer) and run at 100V for 25 min.
+- **For amplicons >500 bp:** Use a 1% gel (100 mg agarose per 10 mL 1xTAE buffer) and run at 100 V for 25 minutes.
-- **For amplicons <500 bp:** Use a 2% gel and run at 90V for 30-40 min.
+- **For amplicons <500 bp:** Use a 2% gel and run at 90 V for 30-40 minutes.

-**Purify**
+Purify
+******

-We use the `NEB Monarch PCR DNA Cleanup Kit <https://www.neb.com/en-us/protocols/2024/07/16/standard-cleanup-protocol-using-the-monarch-spin-pcr-and-dna-cleanup-kit-and-centrifugation>`_ to purify PCR products.
+We use the NEB Monarch® Spin PCR & DNA Cleanup Kit (`NEB T1130 <https://www.neb.com/en-us/products/t1130-monarch-spin-pcr-and-dna-cleanup-kit-5-ug>`_) to purify PCR products.
 If the gel shows a single band at the size you expect for your PCR product, you can purify the remaining product directly.

+Follow the steps in the DNA cleanup `protocol <https://www.neb.com/en-us/protocols/2024/07/16/standard-cleanup-protocol-using-the-monarch-spin-pcr-and-dna-cleanup-kit-and-centrifugation>`_, with the following parameters:

 - **For amplicons <2 kb:** Use a 5:1 ratio of binding buffer to sample.
 For a 25 µL PCR reaction (where you ran a portion on a gel), you should use ~100 µL binding buffer.
 - **For amplicons >2 kb:** Use a 2:1 ratio of binding buffer to sample.
 For a 25 µL PCR reaction (where you ran a portion on a gel), you should use ~40 µL binding buffer.